South Korea widens nuclear lapses probe; KEPCO chief resigns

 KEPCO stock fell 3 percent to its lowest close in a month.

-The closure of the two reactors in Yeonggwang county, 300 km (186 miles) southwest of the capital Seoul, and concerns of more widespread potential problems with a large and growing nuclear programme, come after last year's nuclear disaster in neighbouring Japan.
+The closure of the two reactors in Yeonggwang county, 300 km (186 miles) southwest of the capital Seoul, and concerns of more widespread potential problems with a large and growing nuclear program, come after last year's nuclear disaster in neighboring Japan.

 "Following Fukushima, our residents have become more and more concerned about safety levels at the reactor," said Na Seung-man, who chairs the local council in Yeonggwang.